ginstrom/kanji-recognition/cline_docs/codebaseSummary.md

   - `datasplit.py`: Splits datasets into train, validation, and test sets
   - `prepare.py`: Prepares the ETL9G dataset for ML training (ETL pipeline)
   - `jis_unicode_map.py`: Maps JIS codes to Unicode characters
+  - `genkanji.py`: Generates font-based kanji images using system fonts
+    - Now exclusively loads characters from the kanji.lmdb database created by prepare.py
+    - Finds Japanese-capable fonts using fc-list
+    - Renders characters in regular and bold styles
+    - Processes images using the same pipeline as ETL9G data
+    - Stores results in an LMDB database similar to prepare.py
+    - Supports command-line arguments for configurable font limits
+    - Provides detailed progress reporting for long-running processing
+    - Includes test mode for unit testing

 - **Data Loading and Model Training**: Components for loading data and training models
   - `load.py`: PyTorch Dataset implementation for loading kanji data from LMDB databases